 “For the first time, everyone will have a voice”.
 Fiji’s Prime Minister Frank Bainimarama’s plan to involve everyone in the formulation of Fiji’s fourth constitution has been translated into action.
 Consultations with political parties, non-governmental organisations and citizens are taking place all over Fiji to draft a new constitution by 2013.
 Transparency International Fiji has […]

 Tag Archives | Professor Yash Ghai

-Africa aid Americas Anti-corruption Conventions arab spring Brazil Bribe Payers Index bribery business civil society Climate Change climate finance Climate Governance companies corruption Corruption Perceptions Index CPI Egypt elections EU European National Integrity Systems European Union featured FIFA financial crisis football G20 global corruption report India integrity Latin America Libya Mexico OECD Anti-Bribery Convention police Private sector protests Russia social media transparency Tunisia uncac United States
+aid Anti-corruption Conventions arab spring Bangladesh Brazil Bribe Payers Index bribery business civil society Climate Change climate finance Climate Governance companies corruption Corruption Perceptions Index CPI Egypt elections EU European National Integrity Systems European Union featured FIFA financial crisis football G20 Global Corruption Barometer global corruption report India integrity Latin America Mexico money laundering OECD Anti-Bribery Convention police Private sector protests Russia social media transparency Tunisia UK uncac UN Convention against Corruption United States